matsola/biofertilizer-report/casestudy.md

 ### The vegetable producers

-The producers in this experiment are all small-scale vegetable producer that grows ecological food on their land.
+The producers in this experiment are all small-scale vegetable producers that grow ecological food on their land.
 They use sustainable farming practices and do not rely on heavy machinery or equipment.
 Instead, they rely on hand tools and natural fertilizers to grow a diverse range of vegetables on their 300-1050 square meters.
 These producers sell most of their ecologically-grown food directly to customers and local businesses or farm stands.

 They manage their lands with ideas from _Conservation Agriculture_[[7][CA]], such as minimizing soil disturbance and maintaining permanent soil cover.